andsens/bootstrap-vz/manifests/README.rst

    image.
    ``required``
    ``manifest vars``
--  ``description``: Description of the image.
-Where this setting is used depends highly on which provider is set.
-At the moment it is only used for AWS images.
-   ``required for ec2 provider``
-   ``manifest vars``
 -  ``bucket``: When bootstrapping an S3 backed image for AWS, this will be the bucket where the image is uploaded to.
    ``required for S3 backing``